Texas Sports Betting – Legal Status & Best DFS Sites (2025)

 In Texas, you can participate in real-money daily fantasy sports (DFS) contests through various operators.
 These platforms offer a range of contest types, allowing you to win cash prizes based on your selected players' performances.

-The most popular DFS platforms are ProphetX, Underdog Fantasy, and Betr Picks.
+The most popular DFS platforms are ProphetX, Novig, and Underdog Fantasy.

 You must be at least 18 years old to use Texas daily fantasy sports and social betting platforms.
 These guidelines are subject to the operator's requirements, though.

-Yes, you can enjoy daily fantasy sports for free, as many Texas operators let you use on-site virtual currency to join contests and make wagers.
+Yes, you can enjoy daily fantasy sports for free.
+Many Texas operators let you use on-site virtual currency to join contests and make wagers.

-You can support your favorite Texas sports teams like the Dallas Cowboys and Dallas Mavericks by making wagers through the DFS and social betting sites listed on this page.
+Yes, you can support your favorite Texas sports teams like the Dallas Cowboys and Dallas Mavericks.
+Simply make wagers through the DFS and social betting sites listed on this page.
 However, since sports betting is not yet legalized in Texas, sportsbooks cannot offer these markets, and wagers on both in-state and out-of-state teams remain unavailable for now.

 You can participate in DFS contests and place wagers on top North American sports leagues like the NFL, NBA, MLB, NHL, and UFC.